KDE/kmime/README.md

 in the message header.
 This can be seen in the bodies of the `Subject` header field and the `To` header field.
 In this example, the body of the message is unimportant, it is just "bla bla bla" in US-ASCII.
-The way the header field bodies are encoded is sometimes referred to as a **RFC2047 string** or as an **encoded word**, which has the origin in the [RFC](https://tools.ietf.org/html/rfc2047) where this encoding scheme is defined.
+The way the header field bodies are encoded is sometimes referred to as a **RFC2047 string** or as an **encoded word**, which has its origin in the [RFC](https://tools.ietf.org/html/rfc2047) where this encoding scheme is defined.
-RFC2047 strings are only allowed in some of the header fields, like `Subject` and in the display name of mailboxes in header fields like `From` and `To`.
+RFC2047 strings are only allowed in some of the header fields, like `Subject`, and in the display name of mailboxes in header fields like `From` and `To`.
 In other header fields, such as `Date` and `MIME-Version`, they are not allowed, but they wouldn't make much sense there anyway, since those are structured header fields with a clearly defined structure.